Order of the Dannebrog: Recipients

 Each Danish ministry has a quota of Knights and Knights 1st class that they may use at their discretion.
 It is most often given to high-ranking officers of the police, armed forces and emergency services.

 Also used for politicians in Folketinget after 8 years of elected service.
 Ministers are given the rank of Knight 1st Class.

 The rank of Commander is given to colonels, ministers and other high-ranking officials as a retirement-decoration after long service.
 Commander 1st class is given for admirals, generals, Supreme-court judges, ambassadors, and other governmental leaders as a retirement decoration.

 The Grand Cross is most often used for admirals, generals, Supreme-court judges, ambassadors and similar as a reward for very meritorious service to Denmark.

 Grand Cross with Breaststar with Diamonds is most often given to high-ranking officers of the Royal Court, such as Hofmarskals.

 Finally, the Grand Commander grade is given only to 8 people.
 The reigning monarch is always a Grand Commander, and he/she may give the grade to 7 others, most often close family.

 Diplomatic use

 Award of the Order of the Dannebrog is often used as a tool of diplomacy.
 If a foreign country has an Order that they give to foreign diplomats in their country, then their diplomats in Denmark can be given an Order of the Dannebrog.
-To be eligible, the foreign ambassador must reside in Denmark for at least three years.
+To be eligible, the foreign ambassador must have resided in Denmark for at least three years.